-Though the look couldn’t be easier to pull off, it always evokes an elegant vibe that’s mature, sophisticated, and effortlessly masculine.
-Pair with slim pants and a water-resistant dress shoe for a full ensemble.
-Not sure a turtleneck is the accessory for you?
+Though the look couldn’t be easier to pull off, it always evokes an elegant, mature, sophisticated, and effortlessly masculine vibe.
+Pair with slim pants and a water-resistant dress shoe for a complete ensemble.
+Not sure a turtleneck is an accessory for you?
 Swap it out for a slim cashmere sweater.

 Speaking of the peacoat, it is one of a guy’s most versatile winter accessories.
 You can dress it up, dress it down, and layer it easily, making it a great go-to for all sorts of situations.
 If you’re heading out for the day and have no idea what to wear, throw on some dark-colored chinos, a chunky knit sweater, and a peacoat for a look that says you’ve got your life together, even when you don’t.